-Gibraltar’s local economy is largely based on tourism, shipping, and the financial sector, with plenty of opportunities available to expats with skill and experience in these areas.
+Gibraltar’s local economy is largely based on tourism, shipping and the financial sector, with plenty of opportunities available to expats with skill and experience in these areas.

 Job market in Gibraltar

-Due to Gibraltar's favourable tax conditions, financial services – particularly offshore banking – is a thriving industry.
+Thanks to Gibraltar's favourable tax conditions, the country's financial services – particularly offshore banking – is a thriving industry.

 Tourism is another major sector.
-With more than 10 million tourists heading to Gibraltar each year, there's plenty of work to be found in this industry, especially in the busy summer months.
+With millions of tourists heading to Gibraltar each year, there's plenty of work to be found in this industry, especially in the busy summer months.

 Gibraltar has also become a global leader in the online gaming industry, thanks once again to its favourable tax climate, as well as other aspects such as reliable internet connectivity and a well-developed regulatory system.
 Companies running online gambling are particularly prominent in Gibraltar.

 Word of mouth and personal recommendations are the best way to secure a job in Gibraltar, but those who haven't yet made the move should explore online job portals, expat forums and recruitment agencies.

 The difficulty of obtaining a job depends very much on the industry.
 Those with specialised skills in one of Gibraltar's main industries stand a good chance of finding work.